nicholaswinter/slave2al/Wk9/readme.md

 <h1>Week 9 Progress</9>

-<body>I've developed the concept, and have decided to extend research towards translation and expressive typography.</body>
+I've developed the concept, and have decided to extend research towards translation and expressive typography.

 <h2>Concept pictures</h2>